The Holonomy of Optimal Mass Transport: The Gaussian-Linear Case: Epilogue

 Our main contribution has been to introduce and study the holonomy of the Monge-Kantorovich optimal mass transport.
 The key insight has been to encode the Eulerian constraint on the velocity field to be potential into the OMT principal Ehresmann connection.
-We then briefly explored the sub-Riemannian structure induced by this connection along with the Wasserstein-Otto metric in the context of Gaussian distributions.
-A more comprehensive study of this structure in finite and infinite dimensions is of interest and will be pursued.
+We then explored the sub-Riemannian structure induced by this connection along with the Wasserstein-Otto metric in the context of Gaussian distributions.
+A more comprehensive study of this structure in finite and infinite dimensions, \tcb{as in e.g., \cite{khesin2008geometry},} is of interest, and \tcb{is currently being pursued by the authors.
+We also note an apparent link between the holonomy of optimal transport and quantum holonomy, as defined by Berry and Simon on the space of density matrices, where a horizontal space of Hermitian vector fields induces a natural Ehresmann connection; see, e.g., \cite[Eq.\ (3)]{uhlmann1986parallel}, which has given rise to growing literature on alternative geometries of positive and invertible elements of unital $C^*$-algebras \cite{corach1999differential}.}

-A similar framework should prove useful in ensemble control \cite{li2010ensemble,chen2018state,caluya2020finite}, where trajectories of multi-species populations indexed by $s$, for instance, are encoded in collections of transition matrices, $\factor^s_t$'s, on a suitable bundle $\pi$ projecting onto the configuration in a base space, e.g., of covariance data of the form $\Sigma_t= \sum_s \factor^s_t(\factor^s_t)^\intercal$.
-Other variants of practical interest include modeling the flow of particles based on aggregate information and the location of tracer particles used to estimate the holonomy of the collection, and likewise, estimation of trajectories of dynamical systems driven by stochastic excitation based on sample trajectories.
-These will be the subject of forthcoming work.
+Finally, a similar framework to the one developed herein should prove useful in ensemble control \cite{li2010ensemble,chen2018state,caluya2020finite}, where trajectories of multi-species populations indexed by $s$, for instance, are encoded in collections of transition matrices, $\factor^s_t$'s, on a suitable bundle $\pi$ projecting onto the configuration in a base space, e.g., of covariance data of the form $\Sigma_t= \sum_s \factor^s_t(\factor^s_t)^\intercal$.
+Other variants of practical interest include modeling the flow of particles based on aggregate information and the location of tracer particles used to estimate the holonomy of the collection, and, likewise, estimation of trajectories of dynamical systems driven by stochastic excitation based on sample trajectories.
+These are the subject of ongoing work.